briney/abcloud/README.md

 # AbCloud

 EC2 instance/cluster management.
-Still under active development, so expect changes.
+Still under active development, but main commands (launch, sshmaster/sshnode, destroy, terminate) are stable and should not change..

 ### use